gabrielcalmon/my-openmanipulator/README.md

 After run this command, the time series will be saved as .csv at src/time_series_csv with the name joint_states_{YYMMDD_HourMinuteSecond}.csv

-At the top of listener.py, the subsampling and point float precision can be changed
+At the top of listener.py, the subsampling and point float precision can be changed *Note that the csv file will apply the comma as decimal marker instead of dot* *Note that it may be necessary to change the number format to scientific notation when importing the csv on your editing software*